- What we’ll cover here

 The goal of a stem cell transplant in cancer is to prolong life and even cure the cancer.
 But in some cases, the cancer comes back (relapses).
 Relapse can happen a few months to a few years after transplant.
 It happens much more rarely 5 or more years after transplant.

 After relapse, treatment options are often quite limited.
 A lot depends on your overall health at that point, and whether the type of cancer you have responds well to drug treatment.
-Treatment for those who are otherwise healthy and strong may include chemotherapy.
+Treatment for those who are otherwise healthy and strong may include chemotherapy or targeted therapy.
 Some patients who have had allogeneic transplants may be helped by getting white blood cells from the same donor (this is called donor lymphocyte infusion) to boost the graft-versus-cancer effect.
 Sometimes a second transplant is possible.
 But most of these treatments pose serious risks even to healthier patients, so those who are frail, older, or have chronic health problems are often unable to get them.

 Other options may include palliative (comfort) care, or a clinical trial of an investigational treatment.
 It’s important to know what the expected outcome of any further treatment might be, so talk with your doctor about the purpose of the treatment.
 Be sure you understand the pros and cons before you decide.